codygreen/llm_api_server/objective6/README.md

 # LLM API Lab - Objective 6

-In this lab, we will examine how to leverage our AI Model's API for inference.
+In this lab session, we will delve into the intricacies of leveraging our AI Model's API for inference, capitalizing on the groundwork laid in previous steps with the implementation of API rate-limiting and authorization.
+By harnessing the power of our model's API, we aim to streamline the inference process, enabling seamless integration of our AI capabilities into diverse applications and workflows.

+Through hands-on exploration, participants will gain insights into optimizing inference performance, handling API rate limits effectively, and enforcing authorization policies to ensure secure and efficient utilization of our model's capabilities.

+This lab represents a pivotal moment in our deployment journey, where we bridge the gap between model development and real-world application, unlocking new opportunities for innovation and impact in the AI landscape.

 ## What is AI Inference

 IBM Research states "inference is an AI model’s moment of truth, a test of how well it can apply information learned during training to make a prediction or solve a task... training and inference can be thought of as the difference between learning and putting what you learned into practice"[^1].

-By providing access to the AI model via an API, we can take advantage of various progressive deployment patterns and apply them to model delivery:
+Granting access to the AI model through an API opens the door to leveraging a spectrum of progressive deployment patterns, empowering us to optimize model delivery effectively:

-- Blue-Green Deployments
-- Canary Releases
-- A/B Testing
-- Feature Flags
-- Observability

-This makes it easier for both application developers and data sciences to iterate and delivery new versions of the model.

-"Progressive Delivery is the next step after Continuous Delivery, where new versions are deployed to a subset of users and are evaluated in terms of correctness and performance [^2]".
+- Blue-Green Deployments: Facilitate seamless transitions between different versions of the model, ensuring uninterrupted service availability.
+- Canary Releases: Safely introduce new model versions to a subset of users for validation before full-scale deployment.
+- A/B Testing: Compare the performance of different model versions in real-world scenarios to inform decision-making.
+- Feature Flags: Enable the selective activation of new model features, providing flexibility and control over functionality rollout.
+- Observability: Gain insights into model performance and behavior through comprehensive monitoring and analysis.

+This approach streamlines the iterative process of model development and delivery for both application developers and data scientists, fostering collaboration and enabling rapid iteration towards improved model versions.
+As an evolution beyond Continuous Delivery, progressive delivery allows for the evaluation of new model iterations in terms of correctness and performance, ensuring a seamless transition to enhanced AI capabilities.

 ## Inference API via Jupyter Notebooks

-So far, you have interacted with the model API as a NetOps or developer would.
-However, the data scientists on your team will prefer to access the model API using the same tooling they leverage for model training and research, such as Jupyter Notebooks.
+So far, we have interacted with the model API as a NetOps or developer would.
+However, the data scientists on our team prefer to access the model API using the same tooling they leverage for model training and research, such as Jupyter Notebooks.

 Let's combine everything from objectives 1 - 5 together to achieve this outcome!

 ## Deploy Environment

-We will leverage our docker compose file from before with the addition of a Jupyter Notebook container.
+We will leverage our _docker-compose.yml_ file from _objective5_ with the addition of a Jupyter Notebook container.
 This file is included in the _objective6_ folder and it's contents are displayed below:

 ```docker
 version: "3.8"